Da-Real-Kryall/gol-screensaver/old/README.md

 # Screensaver Thingy

-This repo contains the source of a screensaver I have on my laptop; just the executable that visualises the pretty patterns, not the programs that launch it on inactivity; those are highly platform specific and frankly i have no idea how to implement them here.
+This repo contains the source of a screensaver I have on my laptop; just the executable that prints the pretty patterns, not the programs that launch it on inactivity; those are highly platform specific and frankly i have no idea how to implement them here.

 ---